If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 It takes between four weeks and at least three months for sterilisation to be effective, depending on the method used.

 You can get information and advice on sterilisation from your GP surgery or contraception and sexual health clinics.
-You can find your nearest Brook service or if there is no Brook service near you, search sexual health services on NHS Choices or SXT.
+Find your nearest one using our find a service tool.

 In some areas, NHS waiting lists for sterilisation can be quite long.
 You can pay to have a sterilisation done privately although this is expensive.